Abjad/abjad/README.md

     lilypond --version

-If LilyPond is not callable from your commandline you should add the location of the LilyPond executable to your ``PATH`` environment variable.
+If LilyPond is not callable from your commandline then you should add the location of the LilyPond executable to your ``PATH`` environment variable.

 Documentation